 What are the best AI tools for product managers?

 For feedback synthesis, Dovetail and Notion AI are common starting points.
-For PRD drafting, Claude and ChatGPT work well for standard feature documentation.
+For PRD drafting, ChatGPT or a comparable model can work well for standard feature documentation.
 For sprint reporting, Jira’s built-in AI features and Linear’s AI summaries can handle basic automation.
 When these hit their ceiling, usually around cross-system data integration or internal taxonomy requirements, a custom build becomes the better option.

 How much does it cost to build a custom AI product management tool?